Personal, Social and Health Education (PSHE) at Park

 IMPLEMENTATION

-We have an integrated whole school approach to teaching PSHE which begins right from Early Years.
-Each class has a weekly PSHE session to explore themes, using circle time, discussion regularly to explore ideas with children.
-We begin each session with a clm focus activity to promote mindfulness with the children.
-We use resources from the .
-JIGSAW scheme of work to support our delivery of the PSHE curriculum.
+We have an integrated whole school approach to teaching RSE and PSHE which begins right from Early Years.
+Each class has a weekly session using resources from the Kapow scheme of work to support our delivery of the RSE and PSHE curriculum.

-The statutory guidance for relationships education, relationships and sex education (secondary schools) and relationships and health education (primary school) can be found below by clicking the link:
+The statutory guidance for Relationships Education, Relationships and Sex Education (RSE) and Health Education can be found below by clicking the link:

 IMPACT